 Angelokastro.
-There are shortcut paths through open country from Paleokastritsa, but the main approach, and certainly the only one by car, involves doubling back to the Lakones turning and heading for the village of Makrades, a route with some of the finest views in the region, and cafes such as the Bella Vista to enjoy them from.
+There are shortcut paths through open country from Paleokastritsa, but the main approach, and certainly the only one by car, involves doubling back to the Lakones turning and heading for the village of Makrades, a route with some of the finest views in the region.

 – Explore the traditional village of Lakones with its narrow alleys and traditional old houses.

 – Visit the ancient village of Krini (immortalized by Homer) and climb to the top of the ancient fortress of Angelocastro which has been situated here since 565 A.D.!

 – From the village of Macrades there is an old footpath which leads to Aghios Georgios, a local tourist resort.

 – Stroll to the monastery of Agia Paraskevi, it was built on the 18th century which is inhabited by nuns and is only 5 minutes from the Golden

 – Ipsos Beach 9.7 km

 – Agios Stefanos Beach 11.3 km